tytydraco/yessleep/out/I_just_found_out_why_the_kids_in_my_town_are_brutally_killing_their_parents_Welcome_to_Child.md

 This time, Finn came to an abrupt stop, his earpiece flashing purple.
 I had never seen it flash that color before.
 His hand went to the device, suddenly, and I glimpsed desperation in his expression to claw it off.

 The familiar voice continued in what sounded like a struggle.
 “I want you to find him.
 Shut him down.
 Do you understand how much shit you will be in if this gets out?
 That I unwillingly donated my body to a cursed town?
 It’s bad enough that you actually had the guts to kidnap the son of... get the fuck off me!
 No. I want to speak to my father right now.
 You can't do this.
 You can't keep me here.
 I have rights!
-I want that thing put down—" When the yell morphed into a muffled cry, the sheriff’s son turned to me, his eyes wide.
+I want that thing put down—" When the yell morphed into a muffled cry, the sheriff’s son turned to me, his lips twisted in a silent cry.

 His earpiece was flashing like crazy, an all too familiar beeping sound filling my ears, and a red light flashed in my face, reflecting that same haunting countdown.